 - If you've had chemotherapy before, your doctor may recommend using only one chemotherapy medicine at a time to treat metastatic disease.
 This way you get benefits with fewer possible side effects.

 - In general, most chemotherapy medicines can be used until side effects become a problem or the medicine stops being effective.

 - Some chemotherapy medicines seem to work better against cancer tumors when used in combination.
-So your doctor may recommend a combination of medicines for you because research has shown that combining treatments has contributed to a better overall prognosis for some advanced-stage cancers.
+So your doctor may recommend a combination of medicines for you because research has shown that combining treatments has contributed to a better overall prognosis for some metastatic cancers.

 If you've had chemotherapy before and the cancer came back or didn't respond, your doctor will likely recommend a different combination of medicines.
 There are many chemotherapy medicines, and if one medicine or combination of medicines doesn't seem to be working, there is almost always something else you can try.